Shreyanshshekhar17/voteindia/README.md

 npm start
 ```

-Open http://localhost:3000 in your browser.
+Open the live application at https://voter-live.netlify.app/ or run the project locally and open http://localhost:3000 in your browser.

 ## 📷 Project Preview